Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Parent Hamiltonian of Graph Jastrow wave functions

+In this section we derive the parent Hamiltonian of a Graph-Jastrow wave function in arbitrary spatial dimension $D$, showing that it splits into a kinetic part, a two-body interaction supported on the edges of the graph, and a three-body interaction supported on its 2-paths.

-We are interested in finding the parent Hamiltonian $\hat{H}_0$ with a ground-state wavefunction of the ``Graph-Jastrow'' form i.e., GJW in $D$ spatial dimensions for $N$ particles, \beqa \Phi_0(\vec{r}_1,\dots,\vec{r}_N)=\prod_{(i,j)\in E}f(r_{ij})=\prod_{i<j}e^{A_{ij}\log f(r_{ij})}, \eeqa where $ r_i = ||\vec{r}_i|| = \sqrt{\sum_{\mu=1}^D (x_i^{\mu})^2} $ is the Euclidean norm, $A_{ij}$ are the elements of the adjacency matrix $A$, and the product runs over all edges in the graph (with $i<j$) and $r_{ij}=\|\vec{r}_i-\vec{r}_j\|$.
+Specifically, we are interested in finding the parent Hamiltonian $\hat{H}_0$ with an $N$-particle ground-state wave function of the Graph-Jastrow form, \beqa \Phi_0(\vec{r}_1,\dots,\vec{r}_N) = \prod_{(i,j)\in E}f(r_{ij}) = \prod_{i<j}e^{A_{ij} \ln f(r_{ij})}, \eeqa where $ r_i = ||\vec{r}_i|| = \sqrt{\sum_{\mu=1}^D (x_i^{\mu})^2} $ is the Euclidean norm, $A_{ij}$ are the elements of the adjacency matrix $A$, and the product runs over all edges in the graph (with $i<j$) and $r_{ij}=\|\vec{r}_i-\vec{r}_j\|$.
 Thus, we consider the pair function $f(r_{ij})$ to depend exclusively on the relative distance between particles.

-In $D$ spatial dimensions, we can write the single-particle Laplacian in hyperspherical coordinates as \cite{campos2020}
+In $D$ spatial dimensions, we can write the single-particle Laplacian in hyperspherical coordinates as